How to talk to kids about coming out as gay, lesbian or bisexual

 Based on the popular Coming Out Stories podcast, this empowering book for young teens and upwards share one of the most important moments in many LGBTQ+ people's lives - coming out.
 From JP coming out to his reflection in the mirror, to Jacob coming out over email, these real life stories show there is no right or wrong way to come out.

-As well as this, many LGBTQ+ charities have whole dedicated sections on their website for helping parents and other trusted adults understand how to talk to kids about sexuality.
-For example, The Proud Trust has among their resources a sexual orientation explainer to deconstruct the key labels that many people refer to - such as gay, lesbian, bisexual or transgender (LGBT) - and what they mean today.
+As well as this, many LGBTQ+ charities have whole dedicated sections on their websites for helping parents and other trusted adults understand how to talk to kids about sexuality.
+For example, The Proud Trust has among its resources a sexual orientation explainer to deconstruct the key labels that many people refer to, such as gay, lesbian, bisexual or transgender (LGBT), and what they mean today.
 They also have a comprehensive guide on how to support young people who are actively coming out.

 4. Let your child start the conversation

 "Let the young people lead the conversation," Molly advises.
 "The way that it is now might change.
 They might say ‘this is how I’m feeling but I don’t quite have a label for that yet’.
-Knowing that’s okay, that it may be something that they’ve not got figured out straight away."
+Knowing that’s okay and it may be something that they’ve not got figured out straight away."

 In this case, your role as a parent or guardian would just be to be there for them.
 "I think just letting the young people figure out what they want to figure out is the best thing.
 Let yourself be a sounding board for them, encourage them to have a chat if and when they’re ready," Molly says.